Re-printed with Permission from

 associated with the order of angels called the thrones and is known to have assisted the archangel Raphael in the curing of

 Israfel, whose name in Arabic folklore means 'The Burning One', is both an angel of resurrection and

 of song.
 By these same accounts, Israfel paved the way for Gabriel by serving three years as a companion to Mohammed, whom

 he'd originally initiated into the work of being a prophet.

 In an Islamic variant of the Genesis account of Adam's creation,

 Allah sends Israfel, Gabriel, Michael, and Azrael (the Angel of Death) out on a mission to fetch the seven handfuls of dust

 needed to make humanity's progenitor.
 According to legend, only Azrael returned unsuccessful.

-is believed to be an 'angel of the secret regions and Chief
+is believed to be an 'angel of the secret regions and Chief of the Supreme Mysteries'.